rkh/presentations/slides/03_homoiconic.md

 !SLIDE bullets smallish highlight

-* "In computer programming, homoiconicity is a property of some programming languages, in which the primary representation of programs** is also a data structure in a primitive type **of the language itself, from the Greek words homo meaning the same and icon meaning representation.
+* "In computer programming, homoiconicity is a property of some programming languages, in which the primary representation of programs<strong> is also a data structure in a primitive type </strong>of the language itself, from the Greek words homo meaning the same and icon meaning representation.
 This makes metaprogramming easier than in a language without this property."